-- How to delete history in iOS Spotlight Search on iPhone
+- How to enable or disable Spotlight Search on iPhone

-How to turn on or off Spotlight Search in iOS 15
+How to enable or disable Spotlight Search on iPhone

 For some reason, Apple doesn’t allow you to disable Spotlight Search altogether.
-However, you can remove Siri suggestions from Search.
-Here’s how;
+However, you can remove Siri’s suggestions from the Search.
+Here’s how:

 - Open iPhone Settings.